 |Disclaimer: We strive to provide objective, independent advice and reviews.
 When you decide to use a product or service we link to, we may earn a commission.|

 Whether you’re gearing up to sell in the near future or the idea is just simmering in your mind, you may be wondering what you can do to make your home more appealing.
-With today’s increasingly eco-conscious homeshopper, it can be worth your time and money to consider green home upgrades.
-Check out five of our favorites.
+With today’s increasingly eco-conscious home buyers, it can be worth your time and money to consider some green home improvements.

 Adding a fresh coat of paint instantly brightens any room, but not all paints are created equal.
 Volatile organic compounds (VOC) are found in many regular paints, and these compounds have been known to release gasses as they dry that can cause a variety of health problems.
 For a healthier alternative, seek out paints that are VOC free.
 There are a number of options available on the market for a range of prices, so you’re sure to be able to find something that fits your budget and style.